 Usually, this behavior is not expected in turtles raised in captivity since birth.

-Nonetheless, if you really don’t want this to happen, you might have to keep an eye around your pet during poo time.
+Nonetheless, if you really don’t want this to happen, you might have to keep an eye on your pet during poo time.

 But that’s not always possible.
 So, there’s a second, more viable option: A good filter.